camisatx/joshschertz.com/README.md

 `sudo apt install ruby ruby-all-dev`

-2. Install RubyGems by downloading the [latest version](https://rubygems.org/pages/download) and then running this from within the downloaded folder:
+Might also need to run the following to allow ffi and nokogiri to install:

-`ruby setup.rb`
+`sudo apt install ruby-dev zlib1g-dev`

-3. Install Jekyll with either:
+2. Install Jekyll with either:

 `sudo apt install jekyll`